 ER (entity-relationship) diagram is only one of the diagrams used to design and develop the College Management System.
 Each of the diagrams you design and create will help you in presenting your ideas and impart your abilities.

-Creating the ER diagram will help you perceive the back end of the software which will hold all the data that’ll enter and exit the system.
+By generating an ER diagram, you can view the software’s back end, where data enters and exits.
 To learn more about the ER Diagrams and more, check out the related and recommended articles below.

 If you have inquiries or suggestions about the College Management System ER Diagram, just leave us your comments below.
 We would be glad to know to concerns and suggestions and be part of your learning.